We provide these services via Internet from Poland. Therefore price of these services is reasonable low.

 A dynamically developing market of metering systems gives a wide range of opportunities to create integrated systems allowing to analyze energy consumption in an enterprise.
 However, data recorded by tens, hundreds or even thousands of meters, energy analyzers and other measuring points are difficult to analyze due to their large amount.

-We offer a service for the analysis and development of measurement data in the field of energy consumption, including data collected for the cause of energy management.
+We offer a service for the analysis and processing of measurement data in the field of energy consumption, including data collected for the cause of energy management.
 The service is aimed at supporting energy management in conditions of large amounts of data from meters and energy analyzers.

 The aims of energy measurement analysis service are: